pb450/pbNotepad/README.md

 # pbNotepad
 This script provides simple system for notes that can be handled as item in ox_inventory.
-Content of notes is saved to database.
-Notes after certain amount of time can be automatically cleaned from database.
+Content of notes is saved to items metadata.
 See how this script works [right here](https://youtu.be/Rnkqqpwim8Q)
 ## Instalation and dependencies
 In order to use this script you have to install [ox_inventory](https://github.com/overextended/ox_inventory) and [ox_lib](https://github.com/overextended/ox_lib)